elatov/elatov.github.io/_posts/2017-05-10-opensuse-on-macbook-pro-62.md

 Not to shabby.

+#### Using the Laptop with the Lid Closed

+I ended up wanting to close the lid and just use a single monitor with the laptop.
+I actually ran into some issues so I decided to jot them down.
+First disable the suspend on closing of the lid at the Window Manager Level.
+For example in **xfce4**, you can do the following

+	### query the setting
+	$ xfconf-query -c xfce4-power-manager -p /xfce4-power-manager/lid-action-on-ac
+	### then set it 0 to do nothing
+	$ xfconf-query -c xfce4-power-manager -p /xfce4-power-manager/lid-action-on-ac -t int -s 0

+The options are as follows:

+> 0=nothing
+>
+> 1=suspend
+>
+> 2=hibernate
+>
+> 3=lock screen

+Then let's configure **systemd-logind** to ignore the closed lid as well, set the following option:

+	<> grep Lid /etc/systemd/logind.conf
+	HandleLidSwitch=ignore

+And restart the service:

+	$ sudo systemctl restart systemd-logind

+I ran into an issue with a reboot, and the issue is descibed [here](https://github.com/Bumblebee-Project/Bumblebee/issues/542) and the fix is there as well.
+Xorg would fail to start and in the **/var/log/Xorg.0.log** file I saw the following:

+	[   159.042] (EE) NVIDIA(0): Failed to initialize the NVIDIA GPU at PCI:1:0:0.
+Please
+	[   159.042] (EE) NVIDIA(0):     check your system's kernel log for additional error

+and **dmesg** showed the following:

+	[  158.976521] NVRM: RmInitAdapter failed!
+(0x25:0x28:1148)
+	[  158.976530] NVRM: rm_init_adapter(0) failed

+I added the following kernel option to fix it:

+	<> grep rcu /etc/default/grub
+	GRUB_CMDLINE_LINUX_DEFAULT="resume=/dev/system/swap splash=verbose ipv6.disable=1 showopts rcutree.rcu_idle_gp_delay=1"

+To apply that setting, I re-generated a new GRUB menu:

+	$ sudo grub2-mkconfig -o /boot/grub2/grub.cfg

+Then a reboot worked.

 #### Random kworker and Power Consumption issue
 I installed **zabbix** on the laptop, since it runs at home all the time and I kept getting a lot of "Too many processes running" and "High Load Avg" alerts from the laptop.

 ![os-top-la-kwor](https://dl.dropboxusercontent.com/u/24136116/blog_pics/opensuse-mbp/os-top-la-kwor.png)